turingschool/mod-0-curriculum/prework/index.md

 * [Introduction Video]({{ site.url }}/prework/intro-video)

 ## Prework Submission
-Once you have completed all your prework items, please create a new Github Gist that includes the following:
+Once you have completed all your prework items, please create a new GitHub Gist that includes the following:
 1. A header that says "Mod 0 Gist - [Your Name]"
-1. A subheader with your pronouns, cohort, and program (BE or FE).
+1. A subheader with your pronouns and cohort.
 1. An "About Me" section with an introduction about who you are and why you decided to come to Turing.
-1. A link to your slack thread post of your loom Intro Video.
-(You can find this link by hovering over your slack thread post, clicking the three dots, then selecting _Copy Link_)
+1. A link to your Slack thread post of your Intro Video.
+(You can find this link by hovering over your Slack thread post, clicking the three dots, then selecting _Copy Link_)
 1. Be sure to save the file as a markdown file by using a `.md` file type.
 For example, you might name the file `kaylagordon_mod0gist.md`.
 1. Check that you save this as a secret gist, not a public one.
 1. Bookmark this Gist - you will be adding to it in the future (read the Notes below)!